Search

 Scotland County Campus

 To meet the growing demand for programs in Scotland County, Richmond Community College opened the Honeycutt Center in 2010 in downtown Laurinburg.Honeycutt Center The multi-purpose facility houses a variety of curriculum and Workforce and Economic Development classes.
 In 2019 Richmond Community College added the Morgan Center and Covington Street School to provide more educational opportunities for residents of Scotland County.
-Students can now complete an Associate in Arts and Associates in Science degrees through a combination of classes on the Scotland County campus and online classes.
-The information on this page includes classes and services provided at each of the three buildings on the Scotland County Campus, as well as possible financial assistance through Southeastern Community and Family Services.
+Students can complete an Associate in Arts and Associate in Science degree through a combination of classes offered on the Scotland County campus and online classes.
+The information on this page includes classes and services provided at each of the three buildings on the Scotland County Campus.

 Academic Programs & Classes